 Have your food delivered

-Instead of 100’s of cars going to the grocery store to shop, take advantage of one of the many grocery delivery services, and reduce the number of cars on the road daily.
+Instead of hundreds of cars heading to the grocery store for shopping, use an Asian food grocery delivery service and reduce the number of cars on the road every day.
 Delivery is really easy with an eco-friendly shipping company like USPS, and the USPS Shipping Calculator makes it easy to see what delivery fees you might need to pay.
 Use it to compare the cost of delivery with the cost of gas it would take to drive to the store and back.
 One delivery driver will make the rounds, a convenience for you and a great way to make your home life more eco-friendly.